vitaly-t/pg-promise/README.md

 [Learn by Example] is the quickest way to get started with this library, while the current document details most of the basic functionality this library provides.

-If you are writing in TypeScript, check out [pg-promise-ts](https://github.com/vitaly-t/pg-promise-ts).
+If you are writing in TypeScript, see [\typescript](https://github.com/vitaly-t/pg-promise/tree/master/typescript).

 For the protocol see the [API Documentation], and for everything else - [Wiki pages](https://github.com/vitaly-t/pg-promise/wiki).